-The goal of the method was to reach maximum classification accuracy over the learning and testing sets of images under the following constraints: near real-time operation on a standard personal computer, plain background, uniform ambient natural or studio illumination, faces of faircomplexion, which must be entirely present in the image, and faces turned away from the frontal view for at most 30 degrees.
+The goal of the method was to reach maximum classification accuracy over the learning and testing sets of images under the following constraints: near real-time operation on a standard personal computer, plain background, uniform ambient natural or studio illumination, faces of fair-complexion, which must be entirely present in the image, and faces turned away from the frontal view for at most 30 degrees.

 During the processing the method requires some thresholds, which are set quite tolerantly, but they become effective in a sequence.
 All thresholds were defined experimentally.
-The method was developed using different training sets of pictures [3] and tested over an independent testing set of two public image-databases [16, 18] with good results [17].
-Since the original face detection algorithm is computationally demanding, we decided to develop a simpler version for integration in the "15 seconds of fame" installation.
+The method was developed using different training sets of pictures [3] and tested over an independent testing set of two public image-databases [15, 17] with good results [16].